Oscillating dynamical friction on galactic bars by trapped dark matter: Summary

 We have shown that due to the near-harmonic effective potential around the resonance centre, libration periods are quite similar across the trapped volume.
-This provides enough coherence to cause several oscillations of the torque in the libration period.
+This provides enough coherence to cause several oscillations in the torque.
 A straightforward prediction from this is that after bar formation, the pattern speed of the bar fluctuates with the typical libration frequencies of the main resonances.
-And indeed, while we are not aware of this having been noticed in previous literature, a closer inspection of previous \textit{N}-body simulations show these predicted bar pattern speed oscillations \citep[e.g.][Fig.2]{aumer2015origin}.
-We also note that these oscillations in bar pattern speed take place on an order of magnitude longer timescale $(>1 \Gyr)$ than the short-term oscillations caused by alignments between bar and spiral patterns \citep{Wu2016TimeDependent,Hilmi2020Fluctuations}.
+And indeed, while we are not aware of this having been noticed in previous literature, a closer inspection of previous \textit{N}-body simulations shows these predicted pattern speed oscillations \citep[e.g.][]{aumer2015origin}.
+We note that these oscillations in bar pattern speed take place on an order of magnitude longer timescale $(>1 \Gyr)$ than the short-term oscillations caused by alignments between bar and spiral patterns \citep{Wu2016TimeDependent,Hilmi2020Fluctuations}.

-The secular behaviour of orbits near resonances is modelled using the standard method of averaging.
-If the bar rotates constantly, the averaged Hamiltonian is integrable and thus admits an angle-action coordinate for each resonance.
-With these new coordinates, the long-term friction can be modelled by an analytical distribution function that simply evolves in the libration/circulation angles at constant rates.
-The averaged Hamiltonian is, however, not accurate when neighbouring resonances lie too close: overlap of resonances leads to the onset of chaos where orbits move from one resonance to another in a stochastic manner.
+The resonant angle-action coordinates for each resonance are constructed by averaging the Hamiltonian over the fast angles.
+The averaged Hamiltonian is, however, inaccurate when neighbouring resonances lie too close: overlap of resonances leads to the onset of chaos where stochastically orbits move from one resonance to another in a stochastic manner.
 In our current bar model, the limited regions of chaotic phase-space did not significantly affect the estimation of the total torque, although this may not be the case with a more realistic bar with additional higher order modes (e.g. octopole).

 This paper has shown qualitatively how dynamical friction may work in the slow regime.
-To obtain quantitative prediction, a self-consistent model is required.
-In particular we must model: (i) The growth of the bar which changes its effective moment of inertia. (ii) The self-gravitational perturbation of the halo which can amplify the torque on the bar by several factors \citep{Weinberg1989SelfGravitating,Dootson2021}. (iii) The angular momentum supply from the gas which sheds angular momentum to the bar as they sink into the inner bar-region \citep[e.g.][]{Regan2004BarDrivenMassInflow,Athanassoula2013BarGas}.
+To obtain quantitative predictions, a self-consistent model is required.
+In particular, we must model (i) the growth of the bar, which changes its effective moment of inertia, (ii) the self-gravitational perturbation of the halo, which can amplify the torque on the bar by several factors \citep[e.g.][]{Weinberg1989SelfGravitating,Chavanis2012Kinetic,Dootson2022}, and (iii) the angular momentum supply from the gas, which sheds angular momentum to the bar as it sinks towards the Galactic centre \citep[e.g.][]{Regan2004BarDrivenMassInflow,berentzen2007gas,Athanassoula2013BarGas}.

 Finally, the phase-space spiral predicted in this paper is also expected to form inside the resonances of the stellar disc.
 If we can identify this spiral pattern in the observational data, it will allow us to directly constrain the age of the Galactic bar.